ethersphere/storage-incentives/README.md

 ### [Tests](./test)

 - Unit Tests
-  - Run `hardhat test` to run all the tests.
+  - Run `yarn hardhat test` to run all the tests.
-  - Run `hardhat coverage` to see the coverage of smart contracts.
+  - Run `yarn hardhat coverage` to see the coverage of smart contracts.

 ### Deployments